RichardCoffee/privacy-my-way/README.md

 Hmmm, don't install this.
 Check back here later.
 I am working on it...

+Honestly, if you really need these instructions, then perhaps installing this plugin may not be the right thing for you..

+#### SSH

 1. SSH onto your site.
-2.  cd to your plugin directory.
+2.  'cd' to your plugin directory.
-3.  clone this repository with 'git clone git@github.com:RichardCoffee/privacy-my-way.git'.
+3. Clone this repository with 'git clone git@github.com:RichardCoffee/privacy-my-way.git'.
-4. Go to your WordPress dashboard and activate the plugin.
+4. Go to your WordPress Dashboard->Plugins screen and activate the plugin.
-5.  go to dashboard->setting->Privacy My Way to edit and save the options.
+5. Either click on the Settings link, or go to dashboard->setting->Privacy My Way, to edit and save the options.
+6. Open an issue on github about what went wrong.

+#### FTP

+1. Clone the repository to your computer
+2. FTP to your site.
+3. Using your FTP client copy the repository into your server's WordPress plugin directory.
+You can delete the .git folder on the server, if you need the space...
+4. Go to your WordPress Dashboard->Plugins screen and activate the plugin.
+5. Either click on the Settings link, or go to Dashboard->Settings->Privacy My Way, to edit and save the options.
+6. Open an issue on github about what went wrong.

 ### Warning

-This is alpha code.
+This is beta code.
 Use at your own risk.
-I would not expect it to break your site, but if it does, then it's all on you.
+I do not expect it to break your site, but if it does, then you get to keep the pieces.
+Please do not email them to me.